 Now you can replace the tiles in the ceiling.
-Be careful to not chip or scratch the paint.
+Be careful not to chip or scratch the paint.

 What are Acoustic Ceiling Tiles Made of?

-Such tiles can be made from several materials.
+Acoustic or drop ceiling tiles can be made from several materials.

 They are used in studios, schools, office buildings, and basements where the acoustics is poor.